top of page

 Pros: Gives the developer time and authority to complete infrastructure, set community standards, and stabilize finances.

 Cons: If not properly limited, it can lead to abuses of power, especially regarding budget manipulation, improper reserves, or conflicts of interest in contract approvals.
+It cuold also mean even if the developer no longer has a seat on the board, it can control most of the levers of governance.

 Key implications: